Kurt Nimphius: College career

-Nimphius attended Arizona State University, where he played for Coach Ned Wulk.
-As a freshman in 1976–1977 he average 1.5 points and 1.6 rebounds for the Sun Devils.
+Nimphius attended Arizona State University, where he played for coach Ned Wulk.
+As a freshman in 1976–77 he averaged 1.5 points and 1.6 rebounds for the Sun Devils.
 As a sophomore, Nimphius averaged 8.5 points and 6.1 rebounds, shooting 55.7%, from the floor.
-As a junior, in 1978–1979, Nimphius averaged 9.0 points, 5.0 rebounds, shooting 58%.
+As a junior, in 1978–79, Nimphius averaged 9.0 points, 5.0 rebounds, shooting 58%.

-As a senior in 1979–1980 under Coach Wulk, Nimphius averaged 16.6 points, 9.6 rebounds and 1.2 assists, shooting 60% from the field.
+As a senior in 1979–80 under Coach Wulk, Nimphius averaged 16.6 points, 9.6 rebounds and 1.2 assists, shooting 60% from the field.
 Arizona State finished 22–7 and 15–3 in the Pac-10 Conference.
 He led the team in scoring and rebounding, playing alongside Byron Scott, Sam Williams, Alton Lister and Fat Lever.

 Arizona State played in the 1980 NCAA Division I Basketball Tournament.
 They defeated Loyola Marymount 99–71 before losing to Ohio State 89–75.
 Nimphius had 13 points and 7 rebounds against Loyola Marymount and 14 points and 11 rebounds against Ohio State with Herb Williams, Kelvin Ransey and Clark Kellogg.

 Nimphius was named All-Pac-10 after his senior season, when he had 11 double-doubles and scored 30 points four times, including 37 points against Oregon.

 Overall, Nimphius played in 104 games at ASU, averaging 9.7 points and 6.0 rebounds on 58% shooting.
 Nimphius holds ASU records for highest single-season (60.9) and career (58.6) field goal percentage marks and ranks among the Sun Devils' top 10 in career rebounding, blocked shots and points (1,006).

 Professional career

 Denver / Europe / Alberta (1980–1981)

 Drafted by the Denver Nuggets in the third round (1st pick) of the 1980 NBA draft, Nimphius took part in Denver's rookie/free agent camp, but was not invited to return for regular training camp.

-Nimphius began the 1980–1981 season playing in Europe for Rodrigo Chieti of the Italian Professional League, averaging 18.7 points and 10.5 rebounds in ten games.
-Nimphius then returned to the United States to play with Alberta Dusters of the Continental Basketball Association, playing in 18 games, averaging 13.1 points and 8.7 rebounds.
+Nimphius began the 1980–81 season playing in Europe for Rodrigo Chieti of the Italian Professional League, averaging 18.7 points and 10.5 rebounds in ten games.
+Nimphius then returned to the United States to play with the Alberta Dusters of the Continental Basketball Association, playing in 18 games, averaging 13.1 points and 8.7 rebounds.